worrallbrian/major_cities/README.md

 # Independent cities (Baltimore, Carson City, Alexandria, etc) have their regions marked as "-".

 # major_cities fields -> id, name, region, province_id, country_id
 # major_cities.sql contains IDs to be associated with provinces_all and countries Tables.
+Contains both Canadian and American data.

 # major_cities_can fields -> id, name, region, province_id, country_id, most_recent_structuring
 # major_cities_can.sql contains IDs to be associated with provinces_all and countries Tables.
+Contains only Canadian data.

 # Kudos and professional connections are appreciated :)